-Sling TV offers local channels, too, but their availability varies wildly by location.
-Some locations will receive local news, sports, and other local broadcasts like NBC, ABC, CBS, Fox, and more -- although you'll need to check Sling TV's official Designated Market Areas map for specific coverage.
+Sling TV offers local channels, too, but their availability varies by location.
+Some locations will receive local news, sports, and other broadcasts from their local NBC, ABC, and Fox station.
+Check Sling TV's official Designated Market Areas map for specific coverage.

-To access the content, simply pair your Sling TV plan with an HD antenna in your home.
-You can make the most of these local broadcasts by picking up Tablo TV or HDHomeRun, which make it easy to record and rewatch your favorite regional programs.
+To ensure you can access all local programming, you'll have to pair your Sling TV plan with an HD antenna in your home.
+You can make the most of these local broadcasts by picking up Tablo TV or HDHomeRun, which allow you to record and rewatch your favorite regional programs.

-While streaming services like fuboTV might be the most popular destination for sports fans, Sling TV now features plenty of sports-centric programming at a lower price -- just $11/mo.
+While streaming services like fuboTV might be more popular destinations for sports fans, Sling TV features a host of extra sports-centric programming at a lower price -- just $11/mo.

 Unfortunately, these networks are divided between the Blue and Orange plans.
 Subscribers to Orange will receive a large number of live NCAA football broadcasts, while Blue subscribers will find more NFL games.
-This is largely driven by the exclusivity of ESPN, Fox Sports 1, NBC Sports Network, and NFL Network -- forcing dedicated fans to spring for the Blue & Orange plan if they want to get full coverage.
+This is largely driven by the exclusivity of ESPN, FS1, and NFL Network -- forcing dedicated fans to spring for the Orange & Blue plan if they want to get full coverage.

-The channels offered in the Sports Extra package vary based on whether you're subscribed to Sling TV Orange or Sling TV Blue.
-For example, the popular NFL RedZone channel is only available to members of Sling Blue.
-There's no doubt Sling TV offers impressive sports coverage -- but you'll need to pay close attention to exactly which channels are offered by your plan.
+The channels offered in the Sports Extra package vary based on whether you're subscribed to Sling Orange or Sling Blue.
+For example, the popular NFL RedZone channel is only available to Sling Blue subscribers.
+There's no doubt Sling TV offers an array of sports coverage -- but you'll need to pay close attention to exactly which channels are included in your plan.

 You can find plenty of programming for the whole family on Sling TV.
 Popular networks for young viewers include Baby TV, Disney Junior, Nick Jr., Nicktoons and TeenNick.
 Some channels are only available with the Kids Extra ($6).
 Kids Extra channels include:

-Sling Blue features comedy channels like Comedy Central and TBS as a part of your standard package.
-You can also purchase the Comedy Extra add-on for just $6/mo.
+Both Sling packages feature comedy channels like Comedy Central and TBS.
+You can also purchase the Entertainment Extra add-on for just $6/mo.
 This extra is available to both Orange and Blue subscribers and includes 10 additional channels.
 You'll receive access to:

 Sling Blue is designed for news watchers, with channels ranging from CNN and MSNBC to Local Now.
-You can also purchase the News Extra for $6/mo. and be guaranteed access to:
+You can also purchase the News Extra for $6/mo. and get access to:

 Not getting your movie fix with the Orange or Blue packages?
-You can add extra channels to gain access to tons of films as well as premium series.
+You can add extra channels to gain access to tons of films and premium series.
 Available premium channels and channel bundles include:

-Some viewers might find merit in picking up either the Orange or Blue plan and adding a standalone subscription -- such as HBO Max, NFL Game Pass, or MLB.TV -- to round out their broadcasts.
-If you're not bothered by sports or the lack of HBO, then the Orange & Blue bundle is likely a perfect fit -- and it's still cheaper than both Hulu + Live TV and YouTube TV while carrying much of the same programming.
+Some viewers might find merit in picking up either the Orange or Blue plan and adding a standalone subscription -- such as HBO Max, NFL Game Pass, or MLB.TV -- to round out their viewing options.
+If you don't need access to all possible sports programming or HBO, then the Orange & Blue bundle is likely a perfect fit -- and it's still cheaper than both Hulu + Live TV and YouTube TV while carrying much of the same programming.

 Overall, Sling TV remains one of the most affordable streaming platforms around.
-With a variety of add-ons, three unique subscription packages, and access to live TV broadcasts, the frugal service is a strong contender for your living room.
+With a variety of add-ons, three unique subscription packages, and a low price point this highly customizable service is a strong contender for many living rooms.